Who can create shared channels?

 Enterprise Key Management (EKM)

-EKM customers will be able to use shared channels; however, messages and files sent in shared channels are not currently encryptable using your own keys.
+EKM customers will be able to use shared channels; however, messages and files sent in shared channels cannot currently be encrypted using your own keys.

 Messages and files in all other channels within Slack will still be encrypted using your keys.
 Once EKM becomes supported across shared channels, EKM will retroactively apply to all your messages and files in shared channels.